Guide to Filing Your Taxes for the First Time

 Before filing on your own, it could be wise to review the IRS list of tax credits for individuals to see if any apply to you.

-Learning About Potential Deductions
+4. Understand Potential Deductions

 Similarly, most first-time filers will want to take the standard deduction instead of itemizing because it may offer the larger discount.
-However, the IRS does offer itemized deductions for things like student loan interest and work expenses, if you are self-employed.
+However, the IRS does offer itemized deductions for student loan interest and work expenses, if you are self-employed.

 If you owe estimated taxes each quarter (say, if you are self-employed), you will need to pay taxes four times a year.
 Working with a tax accountant may be in your best interest.
 Members of the Armed Forces may have special rules governing the due date of their taxes.